danyangzhu/good-gathering/README.md

-# I am damn pig. like rap, basketball, dance is to easy for me.
+# I am damn pig. like rap, basketball, dance is too easy for me.